BuckeyeSoftware/rex/doc/RENDER.md

         * [Interface](#backend-interface)

 ## Frontend
 Rex employs a renderer abstraction interface to isolate graphics API code from the actual engine rendering.
-This is done by `srx/rx/render/frontend`.
+This is done by `src/rx/render/frontend`.
 The documentation of how this frontend interface works is provided here to get you up to speed on how to render things.

 ### Frontend Interface
 All rendering resources and commands happen through `frontend::interface`.
 Every command on the frontend is associated with a tag that tracks the file and line information of the command in the engine as well as a static string describing it, this is provided to the interface with the `RX_RENDER_TAG("string")` macro.

 The entire rendering interface is _thread safe_, any and all commands can be called from any thread at any time.

 The frontend **does not** do immediate rendering.
 Every command executed is only recorded into a command buffer for later execution by the backend.
-There's exactly one frame of latency incurred by this but it's also what permits thread-safety for APIs like OpenGL which cannot be called from multiple threads.
+There's exactly a frame of latency incurred by this but it's also what permits thread-safety for APIs like OpenGL which cannot be called from multiple threads.
 The backend implements the `process` function and interprets commands.
 Every command is prefixed with that `RX_RENDER_TAG` so it's very easy to see where in the engine a command originated from.

 #### Drawing
 Indexed and non-indexed draws are done with `frontend.draw`.
 When a buffer has no elements, e.g `element_kind == k_none` the draw is treated as a non-indexed draw.